-Total value Method of completion Person responsible Up to £24,999 Signature and Purchase Order Budget Holder £25,000-99,999 Signature on acceptance letter and purchase order Corporate Procurement Manager £100,000-249,999 Signature on contract and purchase order Strategic Enabler - Finance and Resources or in his or her absence a Brigade Manager.
+Total value Method of completion Person responsible Up to £24,999 Signature and Purchase Order Budget Holder £25,000-99,999 Signature on acceptance letter and purchase order Corporate Procurement Manager £100,000-249,999 purchase order Strategic Enabler - Finance and Resources or in his or her absence a Brigade Manager.
 Above £250,000 Signature and common seal of the Authority Clerk to the Authority

 All contracts must be concluded formally in writing before the supply, service or construction work begins, except in exceptional circumstances, and then only with the written consent of the Strategic Enabler - Finance and Resources or in his or her absence a Brigade Manager.
 An award letter is insufficient.
-Refer to section 4.14 for special exemptions.
+Refer to section 6.14 for special exemptions.

-4.9.6 Contract Management
+6.9.6 Contract Management

-Contract management arrangements should be considered upfront at the pre-tender stage and must be discussed with procurement.
+Contract management arrangements should be considered upfront at the pretender stage and must be discussed with procurement.
 Contract management should be incorporated into the final contract.